ucoders/CSC201/docs/2021/Week_08_Solution.md

 # Workshop: Sorting and Selection

 ## Discussion

 *   **[R-12.18]** Is the bucket-sort algorithm in-place?
 Why or why not?

+**Solution:** No. Bucket-sort does not use a constant amount of additional storage.
+It uses $O(n+N)$ space.

 *   **[R-12.20]** Suppose `S` is a sequence of n values, each equal to 0 or 1.
 How long will it take to sort `S` with the merge-sort algorithm?
 What about quick-sort?

+**Solution:** Merge-sort takes $O(n\log n)$ time, as it is oblivious to the case when there are only two possible values.
+On the other hand, the way we have defined quick-sort with a three-way split implies that using quick-sort to sort `S` will take only $O(n)$ time.

 *   **[C-12.26]** Describe and analyze an efficient method for removing all duplicates from a collection `A` of n elements.

+**Solution:** First we sort the objects of `A`.
+Then we can walk through the sorted sequence and remove all duplicates.
+This takes $O(n\log n)$ time to sort and `n` time to remove the duplicates.
+Overall, therefore, this is an $O(n\log n)$-time method.

 *   **[C-12.35]** Suppose we are given an n-element sequence `S` such that each element in `S` represents a different vote for president, where each vote is given as an integer representing a particular candidate, yet the integers may be arbitrarily large (even if the number of candidates is not).
 Design an $O(n\log n)$-time algorithm to see who wins the election `S` represents, assuming the candidate with the most votes wins.

+**Solution:** Sort the votes, and then determine who received the maximum number of votes.
+First sort the sequence `S` by the candidate’s ID.
+Then walk through the sorted sequence, storing the current max count and the count of the current candidate ID as you go.
+When you move on to a new ID, check it against the current max and replace the max if necessary.

 *   **[C-12.36]** Consider the voting problem from Exercise C-12.35, but now suppose that we know the number $k < n$ of candidates running, even though the integer IDs for those candidates can be arbitrarily large.
 Describe an $O(n\log k)$-time algorithm for determining who wins the election.

 **Hint:** Think of a data structure that can be used for sorting in a way that only stores `k` elements when there are only `k` keys.
+**Solution:** In this case we can store candidate ID’s in a balanced search tree, such as an AVL tree, where in addition to each ID we store in this tree the number of votes that ID has received.
+Initially, all such counts are 0.
+Then, we traverse the sequence of votes, incrementing the count for the appropriate ID with each vote.
+Since this data structure stored k elements, each such search and update takes $O(\log k)$ time.
+Thus, the total time is $O(n\log k)$.

 ## Implementation